yuzhimanhua/MATCH/README.md

 (3) ```configure/datasets/$DATASET.yaml``` and ```configure/models/MATCH-$DATASET.yaml``` specifying the hyperparameters and file locations of your new dataset.
 Please refer to ```configure/datasets/MAG.yaml``` and ```configure/models/MATCH-MAG.yaml```.

 ## Citation
+Our implementation is adapted from [CorNet](https://github.com/XunGuangxu/CorNet).
 If you find the implementation useful, please cite the following paper:
 ```
 @inproceedings{zhang2021match,
   title={MATCH: Metadata-Aware Text Classification in A Large Hierarchy},